mseong123/total-perspective-vortex/README.md

 ```
 python bci.py
 ```
-This will run script to train all 6 experiments for each 109 participants (654 in total) and output the scores on test set.
+This will run script to train all 6 experiments for each 109 participants (654 in total) and output the scores on their respective test set.
 Results are in ./result.txt file above.
 Average score is 84%.

 ## BONUS implementation